ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 The `/whisk.system/pushnotifications/sendMessage` action sends push notifications to registered devices.
 The parameters are as follows:

 - `text`: The notification message to be shown to the user.
-For example: `-p text "Hi ,OpenWhisk send a notification"`.
+For example, `-p text "Hi ,OpenWhisk send a notification"`.
-- `url`: An optional URL that can be sent along with the alert.
-For example: `-p url "https:\\www.w3.ibm.com"`.
+- `url`: A URL that can be sent along with the alert.
+For example, `-p url "https:\\www.w3.ibm.com"`.
 - `deviceIds` The list of specified devices.
-For example: `-p deviceIds ["deviceID1"]`.
+For example, `-p deviceIds ["deviceID1"]`.
 - `platforms` Send notification to the devices of the specified platforms.
-'A' for apple (iOS) devices and 'G' for google (Android) devices.
-For example `-p platforms ["A"]`.
+'A' for Apple (iOS) devices and 'G' for Google (Android) devices.
+For example, `-p platforms ["A"]`.
 - `userIds` - Send notification to the devices of the specified users.
-For example: `-p userIds "[\"testUser\"]"`
+For example, `-p userIds "[\"testUser\"]"`
-- `tagNames` Send notification to the devices that have subscribed to any of these tags.
-For example `-p tagNames "[\"tag1\"]" `.
+- `tagNames` Send notification to the devices that are subscribed to any of these tags.
+For example, `-p tagNames "[\"tag1\"]" `.

 - `gcmCollapseKey`: This parameter identifies a group of messages
 - `gcmCategory` - The category identifier to be used for the interactive push notifications.
 - `gcmIcon` - Specify the name of the icon to be displayed for the notification.
-Make sure the icon is already packaged with the client application.
+Make sure that the icon is already packaged with the client application.
-- `gcmDelayWhileIdle`: When this parameter is set to true, it indicates that the message will not be sent until the device becomes active.
+- `gcmDelayWhileIdle`: When this parameter is set to true, the message is sent until the device becomes active.
 - `gcmSync`: Device group messaging makes it possible for every app instance in a group to reflect the latest messaging state.
 - `gcmVisibility`: private/public - Visibility of this notification, which affects how and when the notifications are revealed on a secure locked screen.
-- `gcmPayload`: Custom JSON payload that will be sent as part of the notification message.
-For example: `-p gcmPayload "{\"hi\":\"hello\"}"`
+- `gcmPayload`: Custom JSON payload that is sent as part of the notification message.
+For example, `-p gcmPayload "{\"hi\":\"hello\"}"`
 - `gcmPriority`: Sets the priority of the message.
-- `gcmSound`: The sound file (on device) that will be attempted to play when the notification arrives on the device.
+- `gcmSound`: The sound file (on device) that plays when the notification arrives on the device.
-- `gcmTimeToLive`: This parameter specifies how long (in seconds) the message will be kept in GCM storage if the device is offline.
+- `gcmTimeToLive`: This parameter specifies how long (in seconds) the message is kept in GCM storage if the device is offline.
 - `gcmStyleType`: Specifies the type of expandable notifications.
 The possible values are `bigtext_notification`, `picture_notification`, `inbox_notification`.
 - `gcmStyleTitle`: Specifies the title of the notification.
 The title is displayed when the notification is expanded.
-Title must be specified for all three expandable notification.
+Title must be specified for all three expandable notifications.
-- `gcmStyleUrl`: An URL from which the picture has to be obtained for the notification.
+- `gcmStyleUrl`: A URL from which the picture has to be obtained for the notification.
 Must be specified for `picture_notification`.
-- `gcmStyleText`: The big text that needs to be displayed on expanding a `bigtext_notification`.
+- `gcmStyleText`: The large text that needs to be displayed on expanding a `bigtext_notification`.
 Must be specified for `bigtext_notification`.
 - `gcmStyleLines`: An array of strings that is to be displayed in inbox style for `inbox_notification`.
 Must be specified for `inbox_notification`.
 - `gcmLightsLedArgb` - The color of the led.
-The hardware will do its best approximation.
+The hardware does its best approximation.
 - `gcmLightsLedOnMs` - The number of milliseconds for the LED to be on while it's flashing.
-The hardware will do its best approximation.
+The hardware does its best approximation.
 - `gcmLightsLedOffMs` - The number of milliseconds for the LED to be off while it's flashing.
-The hardware will do its best approximation.
+The hardware does its best approximation.

 - `apnsBadge`: The number to display as the badge of the application icon.
 - `apnsCategory`: The category identifier to be used for the interactive push notifications.
-- `apnsIosActionKey`: The title for the Action key .
+- `apnsIosActionKey`: The title for the Action key.
-- `apnsPayload`: Custom JSON payload that will be sent as part of the notification message.
+- `apnsPayload`: Custom JSON payload that is sent as part of the notification message.
 - `apnsType`: ['DEFAULT', 'MIXED', 'SILENT'].
 - `apnsSound`: The name of the sound file in the application bundle.
 The sound of this file is played as an alert.
-- `apnsTitleLocKey` - The key to a title string in the Localizable.strings file for the current localization.
-The key string can be formatted with %@ and %n$@ specifiers to take the variables specified in the `titleLocArgs` array.
+- `apnsTitleLocKey` - The key to a title string in the `Localizable.strings` file for the current localization.
+The key string can be formatted with %@ and %n$@ specifiers to take the variables that are specified in the `titleLocArgs` array.
-- `apnsLocKey` - A key to an alert-message string in a Localizable.strings file for the current localization (which is set by the user’s language preference).
-The key string can be formatted with %@ and %n$@ specifiers to take the variables specified in the locArgs array.
+- `apnsLocKey` - A key to an alert-message string in a `Localizable.strings` file for the current localization (which is set by the user’s language preference).
+The key string can be formatted with %@ and %n$@ specifiers to take the variables that are specified in the locArgs array.
 - `apnsLaunchImage` - The filename of an image file in the app bundle, with or without the filename extension.
 The image is used as the launch image when users tap the action button or move the action slider.
 - `pnsTitleLocArgs` - Variable string values to appear in place of the format specifiers in `title-loc-key`.
 - `apnsLocArgs` - Variable string values to appear in place of the format specifiers in `locKey`.